benjamin-robertson/enterprise_toolbox/README.md

 ### What enterprise_toolbox affects

 Enterprise_toolbox presently does not make any configuration changes.

-The fact `puppet_enterprise_role` is install to determine which host is the primary server if the `pe_status_check_role` fact is not available.
+The fact `puppet_enterprise_role` is installed to determine which host is the primary server if the `pe_status_check_role` fact is not available.

 ### Beginning with enterprise_toolbox